 A couple of things: I love arugula a lot, and I think it would be great served over a nice bed of arugula too (instead of the arugula being mixed into the salad).
 But either way would work (since some people maybe don’t like arugula as much as I do!)
 Also, I think this salad would be just as good made with raw corn cut off the cob instead of cooking it.
 Again, I enjoy raw corn in a salad… so you’d have to decide if you like that too!

-- 5 ears fresh white sweet corn (I used bi-color)
+- 5 ears fresh white or bi-color sweet corn

 - 1 cup fresh blueberries